How Does Truecar Work?

 What is Truecar?

-The truth about Truecar is that it is just a digital Car Buying (Auto Buying) service that connects Car Buyers with its network of Car Dealers to purchase a car.
+The truth is that Truecar is simply an online Car Buying service that connects Car Buyers with a network of Car Dealers to purchase or lease a car.

-Their claim to fame is that by giving you access to dealers’ sales data, they can help you get a fair price on a car.
+Their claim to fame is that by giving you access to see what others have paid for similar vehicles in their local area, they can help you get a fair price on a car by receiving upfront price offers from participating dealers.

 Now you’re probably wondering: What is a “fair price“?